 In terms of color, we generally recommend avoiding natural brands, as the ones we've tested left us with a dull, greenish or brownish tone.

-When you want a dark-hued frosting, our best hack is to start with a chocolate buttercream (as long as you're OK with the chocolate flavor, of course).
-That way you can use less food coloring and are less likely to get any after-taste.
+When you want a dark-hued frosting, start with a chocolate buttercream (as long as you're OK with the chocolate flavor, of course).
+That way you can use less food coloring and are less likely to get any aftertaste.

 Secondly, always use high-quality natural extracts and essences to flavor your frosting.
+(Check out these great ideas for all the ways you can can add unique flavors to your frostings .)
 Avoid anything labeled "flavoring" — these are more likely to be imitation.
 For vanilla, a concentrated vanilla bean paste should be your default.
 You don't want to go overboard, but a more intense flavor will make your frosting taste better no matter how much coloring is in it!

 The secret to really deepening your color: plastic wrap and a little time.